ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/bluetooth.md

 1. *Local processing* means the device itself processes the data and determines what to do.
 One example is a thermostat, which knows to turn the heat on or off according to a room temperature input and doesn't need instructions from anywhere.

 1. *Remote processing* means that you send data to a different device to be handled there.
 You then either wait for instructions from the remote device or go on gathering and sending data.
-For example, if you're trying to predict tomorrow's weather, the device sends data (temperature, barometric pressure and so on) to a computer that can analzse it.
+For example, if you're trying to predict tomorrow's weather, the device sends data (temperature, barometric pressure and so on) to a computer that can analyzse it.
 Then the local device doesn't need the processing power to run a weather program.

 BLE is intended for low power, battery-operated devices, so typical applications will not perform complex processing on the device - processing burns through batteries.
 Applications will instead export the data to be processed remotely, and wait for a response.